What is it?

 - physiotherapy and rehabilitation

 Treatment helps the child or youth learn to manage their physical symptoms and return to wellness.
 Children learn to recognize what causes them stress, how their body reacts and how to manage it.
 Families may learn how to prevent somatization from disrupting life.
-The team also works with the child and family to help with things like getting back to school and activities and connecting with friends as much as possible.
+The team also works with the child and family to help with things like getting back to school, activities and connecting with friends as much as possible.

 Do children with these disorders get better?